opticdev/optic/website/blog/live-traffic-beta.md

 Imagine if this information was available to you when you were designing APIs or talking about changes to existing services?

 - Will anyone be affected by changing an endpoint?
 Who?
-- Which APIs are longer used?
-Safe to delete?
+- Which APIs are no longer used?
+Are they safe to delete?
 - What request parameters do users send?
 What request parameters are no longer used?

-Future versions of Optic's GitBot will make these insights available at design time and when talking about API changes in code review: ie "This will be a breaking change for teams x,y,z's usage pattern!".
+Future versions of Optic's GitBot will make these insights available at design time and when talking about API changes in code review: _i.e._ "This will be a breaking change for teams x,y,z's usage pattern!".

 ### \[Insert your Magical Use Case\]
-What questions do you have about how your APIs + consumers?
+What questions do you have about how your APIs are consumed?
 What tools, alerts or reports would you build if your logs had better API observability?

 We want to hear from you.
 [Feel free to start a discussion on Optic's GitHub](https://github.com/opticdev/optic/discussions/new)